Church for Ottoman Sultans – Hagia Eirene

 Hagia Eirene corridor

-If you follow this official link, you will see that they now charge 500 Turkish liras should you wish to visit this Byzantine structure.
+If you follow the official link, you will see that the current ticket price is now 900 Turkish liras.

-In my opinion, the entry fee is too expensive especially because, when you are there, you would also want to visit the Topkapi Palace and its Harem.
+In my opinion, the entry fee is too high, especially considering that you would also want to visit Topkapi Palace and its Harem while you are there.

 Hagia Eirene interior